Grow a bountiful vegetable garden!

 Start with Great Soil

 I’ve been the beginner gardener that had a great first year growing food but then suffered the following year from lack of attention to soil nutrition.
 Although it does take a bit of basic knowledge, learning what your crops need to grow healthy food makes a huge difference to the size and yield of your garden.
-Although it does cost money to create great soil, over time you can learn to compost or have a worm bin (vermicomposting), do a trade with a neighbour for decomposed manure or keep an eye out for anyone giving it away for free.
+Although it does cost money to create great soil, over time you can learn to compost or have a worm bin (vermicomposting), do a trade with a neighbor for decomposed manure or keep an eye out for anyone giving it away for free.

 Best Yield per Square Foot